nextthingco/docs/Gadget-docs/source/includes/_overview.md

 # Welcome!

+Gadget is rolling out as a Developer Technology Preview for all you Docker enthusiasts CHIP Pro Dev Kit owners.
+Gadget is open source and we are opening it up for development by putting it in your hands!
+To leave feedback and edits Gadget can be found on NTC's [github account].

 Gadget is a suite of software tools for developing, deploying, and distributing custom Linux operating systems for projects and products.

 Gadget combines a ready to use fast-booting Buildroot image, container support and a cross-platform command-line tool with reliable drivers for Gadget compatible hardware.
 Gadget removes the need for repetitive setup and low level optimization so you can focus on your high level code.